Best Wood for Sauna: Cedar vs Hemlock vs Aspen vs Spruce

 |---|---|---|

-| Classic sauna experience + warm aroma | Cedar sauna | Signature scent, strong sauna identity, naturally resilient when cared for well |
+| Classic sauna experience + warm aroma | Cedar sauna | The most popular cedar for sauna builds — signature scent, strong sauna identity, naturally resilient when cared for well |

 | Modern, clean interior + low aroma | Hemlock | Uniform look, understated feel, great for indoor designs where you want a “spa minimal” vibe |